- Associate Professor of Classics

 Areas of Emphasis or Expertise

-- Latin poetry of the Augustan and early Imperial eras
+- Latin Poetry of Augustan and early Imperial eras

 - Roman Sexuality and Gender